Get insider access

 No

 The ASUS TUF Gaming VG27AQ has good accuracy before calibration.
-Most colors and the white balance are only slightly off.
-However, gamma doesn't follow the target curve closely, and as a result, most scenes are darker than intended.
+Most colors and the white balance are only slightly off, but without a dedicated sRGB mode, some colors are oversaturated.
+Gamma doesn't follow the target curve closely, and as a result, most scenes are darker than intended.
 Since the color temperature is cooler than the target, the image has a slight blue tint.
-If you want a monitor with better out-of-the-box accuracy, check out the Lenovo Legion Y27q-20.
+If you want a monitor with better accuracy before calibration, check out the Lenovo Legion Y27q-20.

 9.8